kaur28/Covid-Tweet-Analysis-from-scratch-using-Bert/README.md

 Our dataset, now prepared for training, testing and prediction, was trained using BERT, that used simple transformers.
 The data was shuffled into training and testing datasets, and trained.

-following is the confusion matrix for the dataset.
+Following is the confusion matrix for the dataset.

 ![](images/cmatrix.jpg)

 The accuracy was found to be 85%.

 To see how the model did, given below are some predictions of our trained and tested model.